Linear Log-Normal Attention with Unbiased Concentration: Dissecting Softmax Attention

-The form in \Cref{eq:softmax_attention_matrix} is significant as it provides valuable insights into the dynamics of the attention mechanism.
+\end{model_def} The form in \Cref{eq:softmax_attention_matrix} is significant as it demonstrates the connection between SA and implicit temperature parameter imposed by the variance of attention inputs.
 We can draw an analogy between the SA training and stochastic processes, where controlling the temperature allows balancing between exploration and exploitation.
-High-temperature results in equal probabilities for all tokens (exploration i.e. any token can be chosen).
-On the other hand, low temperature results in a large probability for one or few tokens emphasizing it (exploitation of this particular token).
+High temperature results in equal probabilities for all tokens (exploration), whereas low-temperature results in a high probability for one or few tokens, emphasizing it (exploitation of this particular token).